-Narrative summary of professional behavior considering the issues below.
-Information from this section will be obtained from a variety of potential sources including course instructors, supervisors, and Program staff.
+Information for this domain will be obtained from a variety of potential sources including course instructors, supervisors, and Program staff.
+Areas that may be addressed include:

-- 1. Understands and adheres to approved standards of professional conduct; demonstrates appropriate ethical judgment/behavior consistent with the responsibilities of the profession of clinical psychology. - 2.
-Demonstrates cultural competence. - Adheres to Program policies and procedures; demonstrates knowledge of and appropriate application of same.
-Seeks advice and supervision when necessary and appropriate. - 4.
-Demonstrates responsibility, reliability, good judgment, and professionalism; meets professional obligations promptly/timely (meetings, appointments, deadlines, etc.). - 5.
-Establishes and maintains good interpersonal and inter-professional relationships; functions well interpersonally with colleagues and patients. - 6.
-Presents self in a professional and favorable manner (verbally and nonverbally).

-7. Participates in service activities (Program/community/profession).
+- Understands and adheres to approved standards of professional conduct; demonstrates appropriate ethical judgment/behavior consistent with the responsibilities of the profession of clinical psychology. - Demonstrates cultural competence. - Adheres to Program policies and procedures; demonstrates knowledge of and appropriate application of same.
+Seeks advice and supervision when necessary and appropriate. - Demonstrates responsibility, reliability, good judgment, and professionalism; meets professional obligations promptly/timely (meetings, appointments, deadlines, etc.). - Establishes and maintains good interpersonal and inter-professional relationships; functions well interpersonally with colleagues and clients/patients. - Presents self in a professional and favorable manner (verbally and nonverbally). - Participates in service activities (Program/community/profession).